Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/Perl-packages-CPAN/README.md

 **Getting this module into a new software stack does not have a high priority for LUST and it may be removed entirely in the future.**

+## Packages for 5.38.0

+-   As usual, more compilation issues with clang-based compilers.

+-   For the 24.11 container, we had to remove several packages as they wouldn't compile or install correctly, but the source of issues is usually hard to find.
+    Some failed in `partition/G` but not in the CPU partitions for very unclear reasons, even though we tried to disable Lmod CPE modules that may cause trouble but likely aren't used by any Perl package.